kunstmusik/blue-manual/docs/users/reference/soundObjects/jmask.md

 Accepts NoteProcessors: yes

-JMask is GUI score generating soundObject based on Andre Bartetzki\'s [CMask](http://www.bartetzki.de/en/software.html).
+JMask is GUI score generating soundObject based on Andre Bartetzki's [CMask](http://www.bartetzki.de/en/software.html).
 JMask currently supports all features of CMask except field precision, though support for this feature is planned.
-Users of JMask are encouraged to read the CMask manual available at Andre Bartetzki\'s site to get familiar with CMask concepts as they are represented 1:1 in JMask.
+Users of JMask are encouraged to read the CMask manual available at Andre Bartetzki's site to get familiar with CMask concepts as they are represented 1:1 in JMask.

-JMask builds on top of CMask\'s concepts and feature set by providing the user a graphical way to edit parameter values, tables, masks, etc.
+JMask builds on top of CMask's concepts and feature set by providing the user a graphical way to edit parameter values, tables, masks, etc.
-Also, by using JMask, the user\'s projects are guaranteed to run on all Blue installations, while using CMask from Blue requires anyone opening and using the project to have CMask installed on their system.
+Also, by using JMask, the user's projects are guaranteed to run on all Blue installations, while using CMask from Blue requires anyone opening and using the project to have CMask installed on their system.